-A human rights group says Vietnam has the highest number of political prisoners in Southeast Asia,
+A human rights group said Vietnam has the highest number of political prisoners in Southeast Asia.

-The International Federation for Human Rights (FIDH) says at least 212 Vietnamese dissidents are behind bars are many more are under house arrest.
+The International Federation for Human Rights (FIDH) claims at least 212 Vietnamese dissidents are behind bars and many more are under house arrest.

 FIDH says those imprisoned include lawyers, bloggers and land rights activists.